 What can you expect from these sugar Christmas snow cookies?
 They're thin.
 They're delicate.
 They're tender.
 They're browned ever so slightly at the edges.
 And they're imbued with the sweet, sweet loveliness of butter.
 Think of them as shortbread all gussied up in the guise of a sugar cookie.

 Delightful!
-While the sugar Christmas snow cookies themselves are so simple and tender (confectioners’ sugar–who knew!), they’re elevated by a slight drizzle of the lemon glaze and a touch of vanilla.
-We embellished them with some pearly confections and are thrilled to have quite an elegant take–in both taste and appearance–on the humble Christmas sugar cookie.
+While the sugar Christmas snow cookies are so simple and tender (confectioners’ sugar–who knew!), they’re elevated by a slight drizzle of the lemon glaze and a touch of vanilla.
+We embellished them with some pearly confections and are thrilled to have quite an elegant take–in taste and appearance–on the humble Christmas sugar cookie.

 ashley a.